Sudeep-K/rock-scissor-paper/README.md

 - functions, variables, conditional statements in JS
 - implementation of important steps of problem solving
+- dynamic content editing using JS
+- using event handlers and query selector in JS

 ### 🌎 Future updates

->currently the project can be accessed only through command-line interface
->but we will revisit this project soon and add a Graphical User Interface with buttons and text
+>Update: added a Graphical User Interface with buttons and text

 > 🌐 check out the project now @[https://sudeep-k.github.io/rock-scissor-paper/]